appbaseio/reactivesearch/content/docs/search/relevancy.md

 sidebar: 'docs'
 ---

 A relevant search meets an end user's expectations every single time.
-However, both measuring and optimizing the search relevancy with ElasticSearch requires one to be an expert search engine user, and even then, it continues to be an ongoing effort that takes months to yield fruitful results.
+However, both measuring and optimizing the search relevancy with Elasticsearch requires one to be an expert search engine user, and even then, it continues to be an ongoing effort that takes months to yield fruitful results.

 Appbase.io now offers **Search Relevancy** - a control plane containing a suite of GUIs that enable user to improve their search relevancy settings without requiring any guesswork.
 Combined with Actionable Analytics, Search Relevancy enables you to optimize your search's relevance in a data-driven manner.